What is a Data Scientist and How to Become One?

 Data Science Job Outlook and Salary

-According to the Bureau of Labor and Statistics (BLS), the employment growth of computer information and research scientists, which include data scientists, from 2021 to 2031 is 21%.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment growth of computer information and research scientists, which include data scientists, from 2022 to 2032 is 22%.
 The demand for experienced data scientists is high, but you must start somewhere.
-Some data scientists get their foot in the door working as entry-level data analysts, extracting structured data from MySQL databases or CRM systems, developing basic visualizations in Tableau, or analyzing A/B test results.
-If you’d like to push beyond your analytical role – think about what you could do with a career in data science:
+Some data scientists get their foot in the door working as entry-level data analysts, extracting structured data from MySQL databases or CRM systems, developing basic visualizations in Tableau or analyzing A/B test results.
+If you’d like to move beyond your analytical role, consider the possibilities that a career in data science can offer:

-A data scientist’s salary depends on years of experience, skillset, education, and location.
-According to The Burtch Works Study, employers place greater value on data scientists with specialized skills, such as Natural Language Processing or Artificial Intelligence.
-The BLS claims skilled computer research and information scientists, which include data scientists, enjoy excellent job prospects because of high demand.
-Salary data below comes from 2021 data from the Bureau of Labor Statistics.
+A data scientist’s salary depends on years of experience, skill set, education and location.
+The BLS reports skilled computer research and information scientists, which include data scientists, are in demand.
+The below salary data from 2022 is sourced from the U.S. Bureau of Labor Statistics.

 Data Scientist

-Tech bootcamps are a quick way to gain experience with data science and become knowledgeable in programming languages such as Python, R, and SQL.
-Data science bootcamps are short programs offered in various formats, including part-time, full-time, online, or on-campus.
-Some bootcamps may take a couple of weeks to complete, while others may take up to a couple of months.
-Bootcamps may help you expand your network and can offer dedicated career services to help with job placements after graduation.
+Tech boot camps are a quick way to gain hands-on experience in data science and become knowledgeable in programming languages such as Python, R and SQL.
+Data science boot camps are short programs offered in various formats, including part-time, full-time, online or on-campus.
+Some boot camps may take a couple of weeks to complete, while others may take a couple of months.
+Boot camps may give you a chance to expand your professional network and get the support you need for your job search through dedicated career services.

 Data Scientist Career FAQ

-The time it takes to become a data scientist depends on your career goals and the amount of money and time you prefer to spend on your education.
-There are four-year bachelor’s degrees in data science available, as well as three-month bootcamps.
-If you’ve already earned a bachelor’s degree or completed a bootcamp, you may want to consider earning a master’s degree, which can take as little as one year to complete.
-As shown in the aforementioned Burtch Works study, most data scientists hold an advanced degree.
+The time it takes to become a data scientist depends on your career goals and the amount of money and time you’d like to spend on your education.
+There are four-year bachelor’s degrees in data science available, as well as three-month boot camps.
+If you’ve already earned a bachelor’s degree or completed a boot camp, you may want to consider earning a master’s degree, which can take as little as one year to complete.

-It is possible to become a data scientist without experience; however, the path you take can vary depending on if your background is in a related field.
-You can get your foot in the door through an entry-level data scientist position if you have translatable skills, such as programming, machine learning, or data visualization.
-Another path is learning systematic knowledge through a degree or bootcamp program, which offers experience with data science and programming languages such as Python, R, and SQL.
+It is possible to become a data scientist without experience, however, the path you take can depend on if your background is in a related field.
+You may be able to get your foot in the door through an entry-level data scientist position if you have transferable skills, such as programming, machine learning or data visualization.
+Another path is learning systematic knowledge through a degree or boot camp program, which offers experience with data science and programming languages such as Python, R and SQL.